Paneer: History

 The origin of paneer is debated.
-Ancient Indian, Afghan-Iranian and Portuguese-Bengali origins have been proposed for paneer.
+Ancient Indian, Afghan, Iranian and Portuguese origins have been proposed for paneer.

-Vedic literature refers to a substance that is interpreted by some authors, such as Sanjeev Kapoor, as a form of paneer.
+Legends about Krishna make several references to milk, butter, ghee and dahi (yogurt), but do not mention sour milk cheese.
 According to Arthur Berriedale Keith, a kind of cheese is "perhaps referred to" in Rigveda 6.48.18.
-However, Otto Schrader believes that the Rigveda only mentions "a skin of sour milk, not cheese in the proper sense".
-K. T. Achaya mentions that acidulation of milk was a taboo in the ancient Indo-Aryan culture, pointing out that the legends about Krishna make several references to milk, butter, ghee and dahi (yogurt), but do not mention sour milk cheese.
+However, Otto Schrader (1890) believes that the Rigveda only mentions "a skin of sour milk, not cheese in the proper sense".
+Vedic literature refers to a substance that is interpreted by some authors, such as K. T. Achaya, Om Prakash and Sanjeev Kapoor, as a possible form of paneer, but without definitive evidence.